 January 2018 marks the moment for all VAT registered businesses across the GCC to start keeping records of their transaction documents: invoices, records, VAT returns, accounts and others.
 According to the Tax Procedures Law recently released by the President of the UAE, the retention period of VAT records for all UAE-based businesses will be 5 years.
 This new obligation will be particularly challenging to organisations with a big volume of documents, such as trading companies, because it implies extra administrative duties and additional costs of space rental.
 With this in mind, electronic archiving appears to be a true enabler and facilitator for GCC businesses, offering compliance with the legal changes and easy access to transaction documents for tax audits.

 It has been a while since the UAE and the other GCC countries signed an agreement to implement VAT by 1 January 2018.
-For many companies there may be a misconception that just because it is going live in 2018, they can wait until then before they start the process of preparing for VAT.
+For many companies, there may be a misconception that just because it is going live in 2018, they can wait until then before they start the process of preparing for VAT.
+The answer is no. Being able to capture VAT data and in a position to submit quarterly returns, managing cash flow, understanding the implications of how VAT affects the business model and educating the workforce on how the change affects them is not a task which can take a few weeks.
+It can take many months.

 With less than six months until the GCC implements value added tax (VAT), a new survey from ACCA (the Association of Chartered Certified Accountants) and Thomson Reuters has found that there is a significant lack of preparation and awareness among businesses in the region of how it will affect them.